aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.export/frametickeventargs/_index.md

 FrameTickEventArgs class

-Represents arguments of the  event.
+Represents arguments of the
+FrameTick
+ event.

 The FrameTickEventArgs type exposes the following members: